gracenak/visualize_frontend/README.md

 <h1>Visualize</h1>

 A virtual vision board for everyone to utilize.
-You can create a vision by entering a catchy title, description/quote, selecting a theme, and uploading an image to visually motivate you.
-You can also delete your visions that you've already accomplished or have simply decided that you don't want to see anymore.
+Create a vision by entering a catchy title, description/quote, selecting a theme, and uploading an image to visually motivate you.
+Delete visions that you've already accomplished or simply have decided that you don't want to see anymore.
 This is a collaborative vision board.
 Enjoy!

 This rails application was created as a project requirement for the <a href="https://flatironschool.com/career-courses/coding-bootcamp/online">Flatiron Online Software Engineering Program</a>.

 For more information, check out <a href="https://gracenak.medium.com/jingle-bell-rails-associations-and-nested-forms-all-the-way-31ce77e4e4f8">my blog</a> and a <a href="https://www.youtube.com/watch?v=NdAa5LUz7Ns&t=14s">walkthrough demonstration</a> of this project.

-An MVP JS Frontend application with a Rails API backend that demonstrate Client-Server Communication and use:
+An MVP JS Frontend application with a Rails API backend that demonstrates Client-Server Communication and uses:
 <h4>JavaScript</h4>
 <ul>
     <li> OOJS classes and functions to encapsulate related data and behavior